Qualifications & Visa Sponsorship Information

 Graduates of Domestic Programs

-Applicants must be graduates from an ACPE-accredited college of pharmacy and have completed a PharmD, MS in pharmacy, or equivalent experience.
-For specialized residents, completion of a pharmacy practice residency, or equivalent experience, is highly desired.
+Applicants must be graduates of an ACPE-accredited college of pharmacy and have completed a PharmD or equivalent experience.
+For PGY2 residency, applicants must be on track for graduation from an ASHP-accredited PGY1 residency.
 Residents must be eligible to work in the state of Utah.
-Residents must be eligible for Utah licensure and are expected to obtain licensure as a pharmacist in Utah within the first 60 days of the program. www.dopl.utah.gov
+Residents must be eligible for Utah licensure and are expected to obtain temporary Utah licensure at least 2 weeks prior to starting the residency year and be fully licensed as a pharmacist in Utah by September 30th of the program year.

 University of Utah Health pharmacy residencies are generally 12-month positions beginning on or around July 1 and end on or around June 30 of the next year.
 Because of timelines and competition within the pool of applicants, we do not sponsor visas for foreign pharmacy residency applicants.